nophead/NopSCADlib/docs/usage.md

 ## Making a project

 Each project has its own directory and that is used to derive the project's name.
-There should also be a subdirectory called ```scad``` and a main scad file which contains the main assembly, it can have any name.
+There should also be a subdirectory called ```scad``` with a scad file in it that contains the main assembly.
 A skeleton project looks like this: -

     //!
 Project description in Markdown format before the first include.